Peer Mentor Program

 - Provide honest feedback about cover letters, portfolios, and other professional materials.
 This can be part of a short or long term mentoring arrangement.

-What mentors cannot do:
+What WCA Peer Mentors cannot do:

 - Provide professional-grade career coaching sessions.
-WCA has many members qualified who can provide that service.
+WCA has many qualified members who can provide that service.

 - Provide specific logistical assistance in starting or revamping a business venture.